Lisle Gwynn Garrity, Sarah, Are, Hannah Garrity, Lauren Wright Pittman make up the creative team of A Sanctified Art, LLC.

 Creativist ⋅ Extrovert ⋅ Foodie ⋅ Craftivist ⋅ Musician ⋅ Coffee Shop Junkie ⋅ Optimist

-Sarah is a seminarian, food blogger, and optimist.
+Sarah is a youth pastor, food blogger, and optimist.
 She graduated from Virginia Commonwealth University with a degree in Social Work, and is currently a student at Columbia Theological Seminary (expected graduation- May 2017) in pursuit of a Master of Divinity.

 Sarah is a cradle-born Presbyterian, raised on sweet tea and in church pews.
 She re-microwaves her coffee every morning, and treasures books like pocket-sized art.
 Throughout Sarah’s life she has surrounded herself in the church, pouring her energy into acts of activism and creativity.
 This journey has led her down many beautiful and wild paths, including that which led her to A Sanctified Art.